 Only one week later, our Southeast Group operations prepared for Hurricane Irma, where we had 85 emergency departments, 50 anesthesia sites, nine ambulatory care sites and more than 150 acute and post-acute locations in the direct path of the storm.
 Similar to Houston, the response from our regional leadership, our emergency command center and the various functional areas in our national support center that stepped up to redistribute workloads to markets outside of the affected areas was remarkable—especially in light of personal property losses that a large number of our associates suffered.

 In September, Hurricane Maria caused catastrophic damage across Puerto Rico and triggered a major humanitarian crisis.
 In the weeks following the storm, FEP of TeamHealth partnered with Florida Hospital to send two physician teams to the devastated country to offer medical relief, supplies and support.
-To date, these teams have provided live-saving services for 28 towns throughout Puerto Rico.
+To date, these teams have provided life-saving services for 28 towns throughout Puerto Rico.

-Most recently, TeamHealth clinicians and the seven hospitals we serve in in Las Vegas, Nevada, were critical in the response to the mass shooting on October 1.
+Most recently, TeamHealth clinicians and the seven hospitals we serve in Las Vegas, Nevada, were critical in the response to the mass shooting on October 1.
 The magnitude of what happened in Las Vegas is unprecedented, and it really put our teams to the test.
-That night, TeamHealth clinicians saw 300 patients show up at hospitals in a period of less than 60 minutes—with nearly 200 at Sunrise Hospital and Medical Center alone.
+That night, TeamHealth clinicians saw 300 patients show up at hospitals in a period of fewer than 60 minutes—with nearly 200 at Sunrise Hospital and Medical Center alone.
 Within less than one hour, the team called in more than 30 incremental clinicians to respond and by any measure saved numerous lives as a direct result of their response.
 Everyone—Sunrise Health System, Dignity Health System, TeamHealth clinicians and leaders—all collaborated and worked together in remarkable ways to save lives under incomprehensible circumstances.

 Our team’s response to these challenging situations and national emergencies make us all proud to be a part of TeamHealth.